yasserqureshi1/Sneaker-Monitors/README.md

 </p>
 <br />

-To be notified of changes, please **star** or **watch** this repository.
-This will also increase the awareness of the project for others to use or add to.
+Please **star** this repository to increase the awareness of the project for others to use or add to.

 Check out the docs [here](https://yasserqureshi1.github.io/Sneaker-Monitors/)